VTUL-CDRS/BioImage-3DUnet-Model-Pipeline/training/README.md

 - `random_block_sampling_pixel`: Number of pixels to sample randomly.
 - `weights`: A list of weights for each input label sample (None if not weighted).

+You can modify these parameters to customize the training process according to your specific requirements.

+To execute the script, open a terminal or command prompt and run the following command:
+    ```bash
+    python train_with_cyclical_augmentations_random_sample_nonfix.py

 - ## Data and Label

 - If the labeled image does not have the same name as the raw TIF image, please name them with a similar number to help the program point to the correct image and label, as mentioned in the appendix of the paper.